Huw van Steenis: Career

 In 2012, he coined the term "Balkanisation of Banking Markets", to describe the breakdown in cross-border banking lending, as regulators looked to put up barriers to protect domestic markets and the policy challenge to rebuild a single market in lending within the Eurozone.

 After Morgan Stanley, he was global head of strategy at Schroders, a British multinational asset management company.

-On 1 May 2018, Huw was appointed, by Bank of England Governor Mark Carney, to lead a review of the UK's financial system intended "to strengthen the Bank’s agenda, toolkit and capabilities".
+On 1 May 2018, van Steenis was appointed, by Bank of England Governor Mark Carney, to lead a review of the UK's financial system intended "to strengthen the Bank’s agenda, toolkit and capabilities".
 The Review was published 20 June 2019 alongside the Bank's response to the Governor's Annual Mansion House Speech.
 Recommendations included updating regulations for digital payments, considering opening up the Bank's balance sheet to new payment firms, a climate stress test for financial institutions and championing low carbon transition disclosures.
 They also included far greater use of technology by regulators and new policies for financials institutions to use technology to improve their resilience.

 After leaving the Bank of England, van Steenis was made adviser to the CEO at UBS, in addition to chairing the bank's sustainable finance committee.

 In 2020, van Steenis was appointed co-chair of the World Economic Forum's Global Future Council on Financial Services 2020-21.
 He has commented favourably on several UK government policy initiatives, including the UK housing scheme Help to Buy with his colleague Charles Goodhart.

+Van Steenis joined Oliver Wyman as Vice-Chair and Partner in 2022, supporting the firm's clients on their transition to lower emissions, before leaving in August 2026 to become Partner and European Economic & Policy Strategist at Apollo Global Management.

 In 2015, van Steenis joined the Board of English National Opera.
 In 2020, van Steenis was appointed to the University of Oxford Endowment Investment Committee.
-In 2023 he was appointed to the Climate Advisory Board of NBIM, the Government Pension Fund of Norway.
+In 2023, he was appointed to the Climate Advisory Board of NBIM, the Government Pension Fund of Norway.